 A Gift Affidavit is a legal document that provides formal proof of the transfer of ownership of property as a gift by one party (Donor) to another party (Donee).

 A Gift Affidavit is a legal document used to prove that an item was given to someone as a gift.
 In a Gift Affidavit form, the person giving the gift (known as the “donor”) swears that an item is being gifted to the recipient (known as the “donee”) and that no payment is expected in return.

 Gift Affidavits are most commonly used when giving someone an expensive item as a gift, such as a car, and legal proof is required to transfer ownership.

-- Gift: a description of the gift.
+- Gift.
+A description of the gift.

-- Value: the specific amount of cash given, or the estimated or appraised value of the gift.
+- Value.
+The specific amount of cash given, or the estimated or appraised value of the gift.

-- Recipient: the person receiving the gift.
+- Recipient/Donee.
+The person receiving the gift.

 As a reference, this document may also be referred to as: